 These giant dinosaurs were some of the largest that walked the earth during the Jurassic Period.
-They measured up to 72 feet from the top of their head to the tip of their tail.
+The Brontosaurus measured up to 72 feet from the top of their heads to the tip of their tails.
 Because they walked on all fours, this long length didn’t mean that they were that tall when they walked.
 B. excelsus is the largest of the three known species, although all were very big.
-They could weigh up to 25 tons!
+They weighed, on average, 15-19 tons, but could weigh up to 25 tons!

 These dinosaurs also had long, strong tails.
 They could whip them around to defend themselves from predators.
 Their tails were more slender than some other Sauropods but still had the whip at the end.
 Brontosaurus had a strong, barrel-like chest.
 Their front legs were slightly shorter than their hind legs, likely to help them balance the weight of their neck and tail.

 Given their enormous size, you may think that Brontosaurus ate meat to help sustain all of that muscle.
 But these giant dinosaurs were herbivores, like other Sauropods.
 They likely ate plants and vegetation that were hard to reach.
 Many Sauropods evolved with long necks to help with feeding.

 Amazingly, Brontosauruses also ate rocks.
 While they didn’t get any nutritional value from this food, it did help break up the plant matter in their stomachs.
 This helped them get the most nutrients they could out of their diet.
 Brontosaurus likely had to eat a lot to maintain their size.

 Scientists use fossil location to determine both where and when dinosaurs lived.
 Based on analysis of the surrounding rock, they can pinpoint the time period.
 The location of the discovery and what they know about the shifting of the earth during prehistoric periods help them know more about the type of landscape and where it lived.